When Was The Last Time You Had Your Chimney Inspected By A Professional?

 Chimney Inspections: What the Experts Say

-Both the National Fire Protection Association (NFPA) and the Chimney Safety Institute of America (CSIA) recommend that all chimneys be inspected annually to prevent chimney fires, carbon monoxide intrusion, and other chimney safety related hazards.
-The technicians at Above & Beyond Chimney Service have passed the CSIA’s comprehensive exam on national codes and standards and chimney inspections, and we’ve agreed to comply with the CSIA code of ethics at all times.
+Both the National Fire Protection Association (NFPA) and the Full Training recommend that all chimneys be inspected annually to prevent chimney fires, carbon monoxide intrusion, and other chimney safety related hazards.
+The technicians at Above & Beyond Chimney Service fully understand all national codes and standards and chimney inspections, and we’ve agreed to comply with the chimney professional code of ethics at all times.
 We take our chimney inspections very seriously, as we know they can locate problems that could potentially save our customers’ lives and their homes.
 We also like to use these inspections as an opportunity to educate our customers about chimney and fireplace safety.

 What Does A Chimney Inspector Look For?